lachsverdauer/Email-Bomb-lookout/README.md

 ## Disclaimer

 This project is provided for educational purposes only.
-The creator(s) of this project are not responsible for any misuse or illegal activities that may arise from the use of this project.
+I am not responsible for any misuse or illegal activities that may arise from the use of this project.

-Users are solely responsible for ensuring that their use of this project complies with all applicable laws and regulations.
-Any actions taken by users of this project are their own responsibility.

-Please use this project responsibly and ethically.

 ## Features